-From time to time, we may economically hedge the foreign exchange exposure of non-U.S. denominated securities by entering into foreign exchange contracts.
-During 2012, our economic hedges related to Canadian dollar, Sterling, euro and Australian dollar denominated securities.
-The net realized and unrealized loss for the year was primarily driven by our exposure to the euro, which gained 2% against the U.S. dollar during the year.
-These hedges did not qualify for fair value hedge accounting and accordingly, the corresponding net unrealized gains on the economically hedged securities are recorded as part of accumulated other comprehensive income in shareholders' equity.
+From time to time, we may economically hedge the foreign exchange exposure of non-U.S. denominated securities by entering into foreign exchange forward contracts.
+During 2013, our foreign exchange hedges resulted in \$11 million of net gains which related primarily to securities denominated in the Australian dollar, Canadian dollar and Mexican peso.
+The Australian dollar declined 14% against the U.S. dollar during 2013 while the Canadian dollar and Mexican peso experienced significant intra-year volatility.

+During 2013, we introduced the use of interest rate swaps to reduce duration risk of our fixed income portfolio.
+During the year, we recorded \$3 million of net losses relating to our interest rate swaps.

+Hedge accounting was not applied to any of these derivatives so the corresponding net unrealized gains/losses on the hedged securities are recorded as part of accumulated other comprehensive income in shareholders' equity.